 - Low-sodium vegetable juice

-- Frozen, canned, or dried fruit with no added sugars
+- Frozen, canned, or dried fruit

 Dressings, Oils, and Condiments

-- Unsalted margarine and spreads (soft, tub, or liquid) with no trans fats and less saturated fats
+- Unsalted margarine and spreads (soft, tub, or liquid)

 - Vegetable oils (canola, corn, olive, peanut, safflower, soybean, or sunflower)

-- Low-sodium salad dressing – or oil and vinegar
+- Low-sodium salad dressing

-- Low-sodium or "no salt added" ketchup
+- Low-sodium ketchup

-- Low-sodium salsa or picante sauce
+- Low-sodium salsa or hot sauce

 - Fat-free or low-fat (1%) milk